DamianS-eng/GTuner-TitanTwo/README.md

 ### Device Configuration

-Refer to GTuner's guide for details: https://www.consoletuner.com/wiki/index.php?id=t2:usage_guides:systems:switch
+Refer to GTuner's guide for details: [Nintendo Switch Guide on ConsoleTuner](https://www.consoletuner.com/wiki/index.php?id=t2:usage_guides:systems:switch)

 Adjust input protocol.
 The Steam Controller's polling rate is 6ms, so the TitanTwo needs to compensate to give its best performance.